MichaelZane/chef-backend/README.md

  # APIs with authorization:

- * must LoggedIn and have a token to make these requests:
+ * must LogIn and have a token to make these requests:

  EndPoint: get all the recipes of the user

   Method        |       EndPoint | Description
  | -------------|:-------------:| ----------|
  | GET         |  api/auth/user/:id|  should be the id of the user